liiizy/cse15l-lab-reports/lab-report-1-week-2.md

+## How to log into a course-specific account on `ieng6`
+---

 > Step 1: Visual Studio Code

 ![Image](downloadvscode.png)

-Go to this [link](https://code.visualstudio.com/) to download Visual Studio Code and follow the instructions to install in on your computer.
+Go to this [link](https://code.visualstudio.com/) to download Visual Studio Code and follow the instructions to install it on your computer.

 > Step 2: Remotely Connecting